What Causes a Sebaceous Cyst?

 While both are common, pilar cysts are not the same as sebaceous cysts.
 They are both firm, slow-growing lumps that form beneath the skin.
 Pilar cysts, technically called trichilemmal cysts, form in the root sheath of hair follicles typically on the scalp.
 The tendency to form pilar cysts often runs in families, while this is not the case for sebaceous cysts.

-At our clinic in Ontario, Canada, the starting price for pilar cyst or sebaceous cyst removal is typically $495.
-The actual price for your surgery will vary with the size and location of the specific cyst.
+At our clinic in Ontario, Canada, the price for pilar cyst or sebaceous cyst removal will vary with the size and location of the specific cyst.
 We will provide you with a specific price prior to your procedure.
+However, you can view general cost information on our pricing page.

 Sebaceous cysts can sometimes become infected and cause spontaneous tenderness in the cyst along with redness and heat.
 An infected sebaceous cyst may need to be treated using antibiotics and/or a surgical drainage procedure.
 The cyst will then usually need to be formally excised at a later date once the infection has been resolved for at least several weeks.